AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/what-is-cnnxt.md

 This content will be added once permissions have been sorted out in Connect & ADH.
 On the Connect side, users are added to groups before they can access a service.
 On the ADH side, permissions can be controlled by assigning groups to the built-in Data Hub roles (Tenant Admin, Tenant Contributor, etc.).

 <!--V.Touati, 10/21/21: TBD per F. Scott.
 Talk about where permissions are managed here.
 Are they managed in DataHub and duplicated in Connect, or are permissions managed in Connect and just mirrored in DataHub?-->

+Please refer to the [AVEVA™ Connect User Documentation](https://help.connect.aveva.com/#/index/10/11) for more information.